UA-58485511-1

 Ultra Pro filters all noises outside the detection window, in particular low frequency in the audible range.
 Even in a very noisy environment like in gas turbine noise enclosure with up to 100 dB(A) noise, leakages have been detected.

-Ultra Pro estimates in real-time its lower limit of detection (LoD), allowing the user to know how accurate is the inspection.
-This is typically useful when acceptance criterion are used.
+Ultra Pro estimates in real-time its lower limit of detection (LoD), allowing the user to know how accurate the inspection is.
+This is typically useful when acceptance criterion is used.

 Can I inspect underground or insulated systems?

 Direct sight is not required for leak detection, but the sound must propagate from the leak to the surface of Ultra Pro, where the microphones are located.
 This is typically not the case for underground systems (shielded by soil).
-For insulated systems it depends of how tight is the insulation.
+For insulated systems it depends on how tight the insulation is.

 What is the accuracy of Ultra Pro?